adrian0615/Pledge/README.md

 AUTHOR(S)
 Adrian McDaniel

+SUPPORT If you have any issues regarding the application.
+Please contact me at adrianmobiledev@gmail.com

 ACKNOWLEDGEMENTS
 Thank you to EventBrite for allowing me to use their data in my pursuit to give back to the community.